20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 A catfish will never give their socials or phone number away, no matter how long you’ve known them.

-They want to minimize the chances of their lies being found out, or they simply don’t have other profiles due to the fact their whole persona has been fabricated.
+They want to minimize the chances of their lies being found out, or they simply don’t have other profiles due to the fact their whole persona is fake.

 Dating apps are catfishes’ turf—that’s where they often go to carry out their romantic scams.